-As your snow removal crews are out and about taking care of properties, odds are the are most likely in a warm cab, but if they are out in the elements, here’s what they should know to prevent hypothermia.
+As your snow removal crews are out and about taking care of properties, odds are the are most likely in a warm cab.
+But if they are out in the elements, here’s what they should know to prevent hypothermia.

 Hypothermia is when body heat is lost faster than it can be replaced, and the body temperature drops below 95 degrees Fahrenheit.
-While it is most likely at very cold temperatures it can even happen in cool temperatures above 40 F if a person is chilled from rain, sweat or cold water.
+While it is most likely at very cold temperatures it can even happen in cool temperatures above 40 F if a person is chilled from rain, sweat, or cold water.

 The heart and brain are most sensitive to lower temperatures making the victim unable to think clearly or move well.
-This can cause person suffering from hypothermia to not realize what is happening and do something about it.
+This can cause a person suffering from hypothermia to not realize what is happening and do something about it.

 Symptoms of hypothermia

 Because it can be hard for an individual to realize when they are suffering from hypothermia themselves, use the buddy system so co-workers can keep an eye on each other.

 Depending on how severe the case is, the symptoms of hypothermia progressively get worse.
 Signs of mild hypothermia include shivering, fatigue, impaired judgment, and lack of coordination, according to the American Academy of Family Physicians.
 The body temperature is anywhere from 90 to 95 degrees F. Other symptoms of mild hypothermia include dizziness, hunger, and nausea.

 Symptoms of moderate hypothermia include a decreased heart and respiratory rate, a lower level of consciousness, and a decrease in reflexes.
 The body temperature at this stage is 82.4 to 90 degrees F.

 If the body temperature is less than 82.4 degrees F the person is suffering from severe hypothermia.
 Signs of severe hypothermia are labored breathing, nonreactive pupils, heart failure, and cardiac arrest.